BATS! – What’s the “Bat Window” and How Can It Affect Your Project?

 Ohio’s Bat Window: When to Schedule Tree Removal

-Why Timing Matters for Tree Clearing
+Why Timing Matters for Commercial Land Clearing

 The trees with the highest bat “residency” tend to be oaks and maples, but some species roost in hickory, elm, ash, and occasionally pine trees.